Group knowledge and individual introspection: Revision operators

 \item[(iii)] $K\leq K^{\mathbf{d}}$, i.e., the distributive closure $(.)^{\mathbf{d}}$ is extensive. \item[(iv)] $K^{\mathbf{dd}} = K^{\mathbf{d}}$, i.e., the distributive closure $(.)^{\mathbf{d}}$ is idempotent. \item[(v)] $K \leq J$ implies $K^{\mathbf{d}} \leq J^{\mathbf{d}}$, i.e., the distributive closure $(.)^{\mathbf{d}}$ is monotone. \end{itemize} \end{proposition}

 \begin{proof} See Appendix \ref{Proof:DistrClosProperties}. \end{proof}

-Parts (3)-(5) above say that the distributive closure $(.)^{\mathbf{d}}$ is a closure operator.
-As the lemma below shows, the distributive closure also preserves positive and negative introspection.
-On the other hand, it is easy to check that neither of the two introspection operators preserves distributivity.
-This difference between the distributive closure and the two introspection operators plays an important role in defining revision types in Section \ref{Sec:KRevision}.
+Parts (iii)-(v) above say that the distributive closure $(.)^{\mathbf{d}}$ is a closure operator.
+As such, $K^{\mathbf{d}}$ is the least expansion of $K$ satisfying distributivity.

+Finally, the lemma below shows that the distributive closure preserves both positive and negative introspection.
+On the contrary, it is easy to check that neither of the two introspection operators preserves distributivity.
+This difference between the distributive closure and the two introspection operators plays an important role in defining revision types in the next section.

-\begin{lemma} Let $K \in \mathcal{K}^v$. \begin{itemize} \item[(i)] If $K$ satisfies positive introspection, so does $K^{\mathbf{d}}$. \item[(ii)] If $K$ satisfies negative introspection, so does $K^{\mathbf{d}}$. \end{itemize} \end{lemma} \begin{proof} See Appendix \ref{Proof:DistrClosProperties}. \end{proof}
+\begin{lemma} Let $K \in \mathcal{K}^v$. \begin{itemize} \item[(i)] If $K$ satisfies positive introspection, so does $K^{\mathbf{d}}$. \item[(ii)] If $K$ satisfies negative introspection, so does $K^{\mathbf{d}}$. \end{itemize} \end{lemma} \begin{proof} See Appendix \ref{Proof:PreservedProperties}. \end{proof}